China and the Irish Censuses of 1901/1911

 One hundred and twenty-eight people recorded China as their place of birth in the 1901 Census of Ireland.
 By 1911 that figure was almost the same at one hundred and thirty individuals.
 Most of these people were the children of government officials or missionaries.

 None had recognizably Chinese names.
-There was two exceptions however.
+There were two exceptions however.

 The first was Aliu?
 Jang.
 He was recorded in the 1901 Census because he was a member of the crew of a ship docked at the Alexandra Basin in Dublin Port.
 He was 46 years of age, married and worked as a cook on a 4-mast barque called the Oweenee, a Canadian vessel.